 Dan Bewersdorff is the Organic Grain Program Director at Herbruck’s Poultry Ranch in Saranac, MI.
 Originally from Michigan’s Thumb, Dan spent his first career in a family meat packing business and later moved his focus to conservation and environmental issues working with the Michigan United Conservation Clubs in the mid-90s.
 This involvement let to an unsuccessful but rewarding State Senate candidacy in the 1998 election cycle.
 He began his career in organic agriculture with the Organic Farmers of Michigan in 1999 as an assistant marketer.
-“I didn’t know a soybean from a navy bean when I started but I had a sincere interest in the organic agriculture” he stated.
+“I didn’t know a soybean from a navy bean when I started but I had a sincere interest in organic agriculture,” he stated.
 In the early 2000s he joined the SunOpta Food and Grains Group as the Great Lakes Regional Grain Procurement Specialist, working with growers in Michigan, Ontario and throughout the mid-west marketing organic and Non-GMO grains domestically and internationally.
 He joined Herbruck’s in 2012.
 Dan received his BA in Public Relations from Wayne State University in 1994.
-Dan was elected to the board in 2014 and looks forward to working with MOFFA.
+He joined the MOFFA board in 2014.

 John Hooper After graduation from Central Michigan U. with a B.S. in Ed.
 (Biology, Sociology), John had a brief stint as teacher for the Detroit Public Schools before spending the next few years traveling the globe.
 The next decade, spent primarily in Washington State, was committed to a partnership in Upper Valley Reforestation, a LLC devoted to work in the Cascade Range restoring plant and animal habitat after extensive logging operations; while simultaneously operating as an independent contractor in the orchards of the Wenatchee Valley.
-For 20 plus years John was Senior Manager of Living Foods Inc. in Ionia Mi., one of the nations largest purveyors of hydroponic sprouts and one of Michigan's first large scale greenhouse herb producers.
-After a few years studying landscape architecture in eastern Pennsylvania, John accepted the position as Manager of the Lansing City Market.
+For 20 plus years John was Senior Manager of Living Foods Inc. in Ionia, Michigan, one of the nations largest purveyors of hydroponic sprouts and one of Michigan's first large scale greenhouse herb producers.
+After a few years studying landscape architecture in eastern Pennsylvania, John accepted the position of Manager of the Lansing City Market.
 Currently John is devoting his energies to local non-profits and cooperatives focused on equitable food distribution and food justice.
 For 40 years an advocate and practitioner of the organic method of food production John's special concerns involve the benefit of a better life experience for all through proper and wholesome nutrition.
 He joined the Board in 2009, served as Chair from 2011 through 2015, and is our current Secretary.

 Dan Rossman was raised on a cash crop family farm in Montcalm County.
-He graduated from Michigan State University with a Bachelors of Science degree in Crops and Soil Science and a Masters degree in Education.
+He graduated from Michigan State University with a Bachelors of Science degree in Crop and Soil Science and a Masters degree in Education.
 Dan completed a 34 year career with Michigan State University Extension as field crops agricultural extension educator and retired in 2014.
 As an extension educator he was a member of the MSU Extension Field Crops team and is a counselor for the MSU Product Center.
 Since 1995 he had been actively assisting organic farmers by conducting on farm research, organizing field days, facilitating workshops, and counseling individuals.
 He is now an organic farm inspector.
 His family’s farm has been certified organic since 2002.
-Dan joined the board in 2015 and currently serves as Vice-Chair from December 2015 through March 2018.
+Dan joined the board in 2015 and served as Vice-Chair from December 2015 through March 2018.

-Dane Terrill is the newly elected Treasurer of MOFFA.
-He joined the board in 2012 as an advocate for providing non-toxic environments for kids and pets to play on, and to grow healthy nutrient dense food.
+Dane Terrill joined the board as an advocate for providing non-toxic environments for kids and pets to play on, and to grow healthy nutrient dense food.
 His work supports his advocacy as he is the Director of Sales/Marketing and Soil Consultant for Crop Services International (CSI) and Flowerfield Enterprises (FE) in Portage, MI.
 FE is a leader in the small scale vermicomposting industry, and for the last ten years Dane was employed to develop a compost tea program.
 He attended the Sustainable Studies Institute in Corvallis, OR to study compost, compost tea/extracts, soil biology and direct microscopy methods.
 With his previous experience designing and maintaining an environmentally-friendly golf course, what evolved was an organic lawn care business that brews and applies compost teas to residential yards, gardens and athletic fields eliminating the need for toxic rescue chemicals and synthetic fertilizers.
 The interest in compost tea and soil biology from a few local farmers prompted Dane to seek out a strategic partnership with CSI, a soil testing, consulting and product brokerage business started by Dr. Phil Wheeler.
 This success of this relationship blossomed to the point that Dane brought both businesses under one roof in July 2014.
 Utilizing the concepts of balancing minerals and bio-activating microbes, he and the staff at CSI/FE specialize in the education and transition of farmers, gardeners and landscape professionals to more sustainable, biological, and organic paradigms.
 Dane is an avid golfer and fisherman and raises vegetables in his hoop-house and raised bed gardens.
 He joined the board in 2012 and has served as Treasurer since 2015.